org-tigris-jsapar/jsapar/README.md

 [![Java 9-ea](https://img.shields.io/badge/java-9-brightgreen.svg)](#java-9)
 [![Java 10-ea](https://img.shields.io/badge/java-10-brightgreen.svg)](#java-10)
 # jsapar
+**JSaPar** stands for  **J**ava **S**chem**a** based **Par**ser

-JSaPar is a Java library providing a schema based parser/producer of CSV (Comma Separated Values) and flat files.
+JSaPar is a Java library providing a schema based parser and composer of almost all sorts of delimited and fixed width files.

+It is an open source java library created with the purpose of making it easy to process delimited and fixed width data sources.
+By separating the description of the data format into a schema that can be loaded from XML it makes the code easier to maintain and increases flexibility.

 <a href="https://org-tigris-jsapar.github.io/jsapar/">Documentation</a>